seapagan/lice2/README.md

 - Update the existing test suite to full coverage, its at about 39% right now.
 - Integrate with 'codacy' for code-quality and test coverage checks.

+> [!IMPORTANT]
+> This library is now only compatible with Python 3.9 and above.
+If you wish to
+> use an older version, use the original 'lice' package.

 ## Installation

 Installation is standard.
 If you are using `pipx` (recommended) install it as: